Zilliqa/zilliqa-developer/README.md

 Sometimes while debugging it is helpful to clean all to aviod artefacts from previous builds: `bazel clean --expunge`

+To get information about your current Bazel setup run `bazelisk info`.

 ## Reasoning Behind Repository Organisation